Donors pledge $352 million to help Uganda's South Sudanese refugees

-KAMPALA About $352 million has been pledged to help Uganda cope with an influx of refugees fleeing conflict in South Sudan, donors said on Friday.
+KAMPALA (Reuters) - About $352 million has been pledged to help Uganda cope with an influx of refugees fleeing conflict in South Sudan, donors said on Friday.

 Uganda needs some $2 billion for its surging refugee population.
 The money would fund operations for the next 12 months .